HiFaraz/node-playbook/README.md

 * Git GUI: [SourceTree](https://www.sourcetreeapp.com/) (why: clone repos from GitHub *and* BitBucket)
 * API testing: [Postman](https://www.getpostman.com/apps)
 * Socket testing: [Socket.io tester](https://chrome.google.com/webstore/detail/socketio-tester/cgmimdpepcncnjgclhnhghdooepibakm?hl=en)

+## File and folder structure
+### Problem / Context
+Thinking about how to set up your project file and folder structure wastes time.
+### Recommended solution
+1. Create three subfolders:
+  1. `source`: place all your source code here
+  1. `test`: place all testing code here
+  1. `build` (optional): use this as a destination folder if/when you implement a build system (something that converts your source code to another form)
+1. Create a file in the `source` sub-folder called `index.js`

 ## Coding style
 ### Problem / Context